-To improve employee morale and engagement, and prevent further time theft occurrences, you should show your commitment to building a culture of accountability, transparency, and trust in your company.
+To improve employee morale and engagement and prevent further time theft occurrences, you should show commitment to building a culture of accountability, transparency, and trust in your company.

-Creating clear and thorough policies and procedures and ensuring you follow them are essential steps toward such a culture.
+Creating clear and thorough policies and procedures and ensuring you follow them is essential to such a culture.

 A system of employee rewards and recognition for accountable employees who excel in their roles will only bust staff engagement even more.

 Employee time theft itself is not actually considered a crime.

 While you may be able to sue your employee and attempt to retrieve your company's losses, you will need to prove the employee misrepresented their working hours and that you overpaid them.
 In most cases, a lawsuit will not be worth your time and money.

 If, however, the theft is severe, you may consider a lawsuit to try to recover substantial funds.
 Employee time theft can fall under criminal law.
 But in that case, you need clear evidence that your worker included hours they did not work in the timesheet.